Have you ever thought about renting to your relatives? It’s a great way to get wonderful tenants you already know.

 Obtain an independent appraisal

-Get the whole picture
+Get the Whole Picture

 There are many more best practices for renting to relatives.
 To get all the details, read the whole article: Tax Savings Tips When Renting to Relatives.
-(Plus, get great tips for what to do with a vacation rental)
+(Plus, get great tips for what to do with a vacation rental).

 You will be prompted to log in if you are already a subscriber to Tax Reduction Letter.

-If you are not yet a subscriber and you’d like to read this article, just click the blue “Trial” button on the right or bottom of the page.
-Enjoy a free 7-day trial during which you can read all of our helpful tax saving tips from the last two months.
-This trial is free: No risk, no strings attached.
+If you are not yet a subscriber, CLICK HERE.
+You'll get a no-obligation 7-day FREE trial during which you can read all of our helpful tax saving tips from the last two months.
+This trial is absolutely free and there are no strings attached.

 To recap: Be sure to charge your relatives fair rent.
 Keep your relationship in good standing and your tax deductions on solid ground.